nileshsalpe/nileshsalpe.github.io/_posts/2021-02-01-Code-Review--Etiquettes.md

 - Appreciate code if code has done something very elegant and learn from it.

 ### Understand constraints
+- Reviewer should understand constraints of developer.
+  - timeline
+    - It could be production bug need to fix what is causing problem right now than ideal fix.
+  - infra
+     - May be current cloud dont have support for sticky session so we have to some hacks
+   - dependent systems/services/product
+        - It has to be called 2 times instead of one time with two differnt apis for as request
+        - It does not support async mechanism for time taking reqeust so you have to poll for results.
+        - It does not support pagination and there are chances of going out of memory by fetching all results in one call.
-- Reviewer should understand constraints of developer for timeline/infra/dependent systems/services/product evolution path etc. and assumptions teams' best practices for coding etc.​
+    - evolution path etc. and assumptions teams' best practices for coding etc.
+        - The team is developing quick proto-type and want to get things working fast.

 ### Handling the Comments
-- Developer should take a moment back and consider yourself in reviewers' shoes and explain code to themself first.​
+- Developer should take a moment back and consider yourself in reviewers' shoes and explain code to themself first.
-- Developer should address code either by adding more comments in code or changing code to be clearer/performant.​
+- Developer should address code either by adding more comments in code or changing code to be clearer/performant.
-- Developer should address or acknowledge all the comments.​
+- Developer should address or acknowledge all the comments.
 - Reviewer should add nit: (nitpick) for non-critical comments.
-Example renaming, extra brackets etc.​
+Example renaming, extra brackets etc.

 ### Conflict Resolution
 - Facts or data points override personal preferences of coding.​
-- Team's styling guide for naming, spaces, file size, usage of library etc. overrides personal preferences of coding.​
+- Team's styling guide for naming, spaces, file size, usage of library etc. overrides personal preferences of coding.
-- If there are too many iterations say 4-5, reviewer and code need to sync either through meeting to resolve the conflicts. ​
+- If there are too many iterations say 4-5, reviewer and code need to sync either through meeting to resolve the conflicts.
-- If that does not solve involve third person and take decision based on time and cost investments to returns of code changes. ​
+- If that does not solve involve third person and take decision based on time and cost investments to returns of code changes.
 - If that does not solve involve manager and escalate concern ​
 - Developer can reject review comments by citing valid reason like time constraints or hidden assumptions etc.

 ## After CR

 ### After CR approved
-- All checks in pipeline are passed – build/code coverage/static code analysis etc.​
+- All checks in pipeline are passed – build/code coverage/static code analysis etc.
-- Track changes got merge in destination branch - user squash and merge so that commit history is clean.​
+- Track changes got merge in destination branch - user squash and merge so that commit history is clean.
-- Create tasks or stories if there are any follow up items.​
+- Create tasks or stories if there are any follow up items.
-- Track it reflects in latest artefacts in pre-prod environment.​
+- Track it reflects in latest artefacts in pre-prod environment.
-- Sanity check after merge in pre-prod could help.​
+- Sanity check after merge in pre-prod could help.

 ### If CR rejected
-- Developer and reviewer decide next steps with managers involvement. ​
+- Developer and reviewer decide next steps with managers involvement.
 - This should happen either if developer is working in silos or CR size  is big like entire feature.